Code-Institute-Submissions/inventory-manager-mp3/README.md

 * MongoDB Compass

 ## Deployment:
-The project was developed in Gitpod,and pushed to GitHub and Heroku.
+The project was developed in Gitpod and pushed to GitHub and Heroku.

-To deploy my Hogwarts Memory Madness project the process was as follows:-
+To deploy my Inventory Manager project in Heroku the process was as follows:-

+Opened Heroku in the browser.
+Logged in with my username and password.
+Selected 'new' and 'create new app'.
+Created the name for the app, inventory-manager-mp3.
+Name has to be unique.
+Chose the region, Europe.
+Opened terminal window in gitpod and logged into heroku using 'heroku login -i' Entered my email address and password used to log into heroku app.
+In terminal window typed 'git remote heroku' and the URL provide by Heroku for my app.
+Create a 'requirements.txt' file and 'Procfile'.
+Start up a web process by typing heroku ps:scale web=1 in the terminal.
+In heroku opened up 'settings' and entered in config variables.
+The IP and PORT.
+In addition in variables connected the MONGO_URI.

 Opened GitHub in web browser.
 Log in with username and password.